gradle/gradle/subprojects/docs/src/docs/release/notes.md

 - [Jacoco](userguide/jacoco_plugin.html)

+The following plugins still have some issues:

+- [PMD](userguide/pmd_plugin.html): Runs on Java 9 but cannot analyze Java 9 Bytecode as this is not yet supported by the latest version of PMD (5.5.0)

 CAVEAT: Your mileage my vary.
 If you run into any problems please report those on the forums.

 ### Upgrade of BND library used by OSGi plugin